cmadland/lit/pages/04.Indigenous-education/09.snowWhatDoesBeing2018/docs.md

 ### Developing a Methodological Approach

 There aren't any 'how-to' manuals for Indigenous research methodologies.
-Wilson^[Wilson S. (2008).
+Wilson ^[Wilson S. (2008).
 Research is ceremony.
 Winnipeg, Canada: Fernwood.] describes research as 'ceremony and a journey of self-discovery and reflection'.